Polymer/polymer/PRIMER.md

 }
 ```
 In general, the configure method should only return the object containing default values, and not cause any side-effects on `this` that may interact with children, as these will still be in an un-configured state at this point.
 Such actions should be done in the [ready callback](#ready-method).
+-->

 <a name="ready-method"></a>
 ## Ready callback

-The `ready` method is part of an element's lifecycle and is automatically called 'bottom-up' after the element's template has been stamped and all elements inside the element's local DOM have been `configure`'ed and had their `ready` method called.
+The `ready` method is part of an element's lifecycle and is automatically called 'bottom-up' after the element's template has been stamped and all elements inside the element's local DOM have been configured (with values bound from parents, deserialized attributes, or else default values) and had their `ready` method called.
 Implement `ready` when it's necessary to manipulate an element's local DOM when the element is constructed.

 Example: